-The design and construction of a new heliport of the Hospital Vall d’Hebron to facilitate the service of medical emergencies with helicopter (HEMS) is proposed.
+It is proposed the design and construction of a new heliport of the Hospital Vall d’Hebron to facilitate the service of medical emergencies with helicopter (HEMS).
 For this, a raised platform will be available, sized for the landing and take-off of the most modern medical helicopters, placed on the roof of Traumatology/Burned building This solution allows reducing the number of transfers of patients arriving at the hospital by helicopter.
 The proposal consists of an independent, modular and compact metallic tower.
 It is an economic and efficient model that does not affect the structure or the care activity of the existing building.